Some tips for effective analytical writing

 You want to pay especially close attention to topic sentences that serve as a transition from one major section to the next.
 Using the example of "best president" laid out above, let's assume that you are writing a ten page paper that will devote several pages each to Washington, FDR, and Lincoln.
 You will need topic sentences at the beginning of each section of the essay devoted to these leaders that make it clear that you are transitioning to a new leader.
 In a longer paper--one that has major sections that develop over numerous paragraphs and pages--it may be easier and more helpful to the reader if you include subtitles.
 If you choose to do this, try to use a subtitle that captures the main point of the section.
 Thus instead of a section titled "FDR," you might instead label it, "FDR: Presidential Excellence in Economic Management."

-How do you identify and fix problems with topic sentences and the macro-organization of your essays?
+How do you identify and fix problems with topic sentences and macro-organization?

 Typically, when an essay is beginning to lose focus, you will find yourself starting your paragraphs with topic sentences that refer mostly to the content of the immediately-preceding paragraphs rather than back to the paper's thesis statement.
 The best way to keep your essay organized and focused is to ask yourself several questions as you begin each and every paragraph: